Jump to content

 Use of pain compliance holds during peaceful protests unlawful

 During a climate protest in Berlin, the police used so-called pain compliance holds to pull a protestor off the street.
 The activist had previously taken part in a sit-in blockade and behaved completely peacefully.
-Together with the activist, we go to court against the targeted and unnecessary infliction of pain by the police.
+Together with the activist, we successfully went to court against the targeted and unnecessary infliction of pain by the police.

 "If I inflict pain on you, if you force me, then in the next few days - not just today - you will have pain when you chew and swallow."
 These words from a police officer at a protest in Berlin were followed by scenes that are hard to watch.
 The threat was directed at activist Lars Ritter, who was taking part in a peaceful street blockade of the "Last Generation".
 The activists are campaigning for a better climate policy.